collapsed-stacks/startups/questions/11668/does-one-need-to-protect-themselves-in-a-startup.md

 - posted by: [S Meaden](https://stackexchange.com/users/4429887/s-meaden) on 2016-12-13
 - score: 1

-<p>In all likelihood you'd incorporate with limited liability so technically your problems end with the company's failure.
-However, empirically you'd take a hit to your reputation (though in some cultures failure is seen as educational).</p>
+In all likelihood you'd incorporate with limited liability so technically your problems end with the company's failure.
+However, empirically you'd take a hit to your reputation (though in some cultures failure is seen as educational).